The Large Hadron-Electron Collider at the HL-LHC: Measuring the Top-quark--Higgs Yukawa Coupling

-We estimated the exclusion regions of $\zeta_t$ as a function of $L$ in fb$^{-1}$.
-The exclusion is based on significance using the Poisson formula, where $S$ and $B$ are the number of expected signal and background events at a particular luminosity, respectively.
-Here we used 10\% systematic uncertainty for background yields only.
-In Fig.~\ref{fig:Excl2}, we present exclusion contours at various confidence levels for $E_e = 60$~GeV -- understandably, higher $\sigma$-contours demand larger luminosities.
-It is also seen that there is a kink around $\zeta_t=\pi/2$ such that for the region $0<\zeta_t<\pi/2$, we need larger luminosities for exclusion.
-This is in keeping with the feature exhibited in Fig.~\ref{fig:mu} where the constructive interference between the signal diagrams enhances the cross-section over the SM value much more for $\zeta_t>\pi/2$ thus requiring less luminosity to probe that region.
-For $L = 100$~fb$^{-1}$, regions above $\pi/5 < \zeta_t \leq \pi$ and $3\pi/10 < \zeta_t \leq \pi$ are excluded at 2$\sigma$ and 3$\sigma$~C.L.
-While around $L = 400$~fb$^{-1}$, regions above $\pi/6 < \zeta_t \leq \pi$ and $\pi/4 < \zeta_t \leq \pi$ are excluded at 4$\sigma$ and 5$\sigma$~C.L., respectively.

-As a measure of comparison, that asymmetry studies at the HL-LHC~\cite{Rindani:2016scj} help probe up to $\zeta_t=\pi/6$ for a total integrated luminosity of 3~ab$^{-1}$.
-Thus, it is clear that the LHeC provides a better environment to test the CP nature of Higgs boson couplings.

-For the integrated luminosity $L = 1\,\text{ab}^{-1}$, almost all values of $\zeta_t$ can be excluded up to 4$\sigma$ C.L.
+Using the Poisson formula $S = \sqrt{2[(S+B)\log (1 + S/B) - S]}$, where $S$ and $B$ are the number of expected signal and background events at particular luminosity ($L$ in fb$^{-1}$), the exclusion regions regions of $\zeta_t$ as a function of $L$ are estimated.
+Here, 10\,\% systematic uncertainty is expected for the background yields.
+Fig.~\ref{fig:Excl2}, displays the exclusion contours at different confidence levels.
+It is observed that the shape of the exclusion limit changes at around $\zeta_t=\pi/2$.
+Therefore, in order to obtain significant exclusion limits in the region $0<\zeta_t<\pi/2$ a larger integrated luminosity is required.
+This is in keeping with the feature exhibited in As it is visible from Fig.~\ref{fig:mu}, for $\zeta_t$ values where constructive interference between the signal diagrams enhances the cross-section over the SM value, i.e.\ for $\zeta_t>\pi/2$, less integrated luminosity is requried in order to obtain precise exclusion limits.
+For example, for $L = 100$~fb$^{-1}$, regions above $\pi/5 < \zeta_t \leq \pi$ and $3\pi/10 < \zeta_t \leq \pi$ are excluded at a confidence limit of 2$\sigma$ and 3$\sigma$, respectively.
+With $L = 400$~fb$^{-1}$, regions above $\pi/6 < \zeta_t \leq \pi$ and $\pi/4 < \zeta_t \leq \pi$ are excluded at 4$\sigma$ and 5$\sigma$~C.L., respectively.
+The asymmetry studies at the HL-LHC~\cite{Rindani:2016scj} help probe up to $\zeta_t=\pi/6$ for a total integrated luminosity of 3~ab$^{-1}$.
+However, LHeC provides a better environment to test the CP nature of Higgs boson couplings.
+For the targeted integrated luminosity of $L =1\,\text{ab}^{-1}$, almost all values of $\zeta_t$ can be excluded with at a confidence level of at least 4$\sigma$.

 While investigating the overall sensitivity of $\zeta_t$ by applying these two observables, it is also important to measure the accuracy of SM $tth$ coupling $\kappa$ at the LHeC energies.
-To measure the accuracy of $\kappa$ by using signal and background yields we use the formula $\sqrt{(S + B)}/{(2 S)}$ at a particular luminosity.
-And for $E_e = 60$~GeV, the measured accuracy at the design luminosity $L = 1\,\text{ab}^{-1}$ is given to be $\kappa = 1.00 \pm 0.17 $ of its expected SM value, where a 10\% systematic uncertainty is been taken in background yields only.
+By using the the formula $\sqrt{(S + B)}/{(2 S)}$ at a selected luminosity of $L = 1\,\text{ab}^{-1}$, the value of $\kappa$ can be determined with an uncertainty of about $pm 0.17$.
+In this estimate, 10\% systematic uncertainty is been taken for the background yields.

 These results are obtained based on the evaluation of the fiducial cross-sections alone.
 As pointed out in Ref.~\cite{Coleppa:2017rgb}, a number of other observables carry sensitivity to the structure of the top-Higgs Yukawa coupling, such as the rapidity difference between the top quark and the Higgs boson and a number of angular variables.
 While the fiducial rate studied here is the single most sensitive observable, it is evident that a multi-variate approach will significantly enhance the sensitivity reported here.